browserengineering/book/book/visual-effects.md

         self.draw()
 ```

+Notice how we don't redraw the chrome when only the tab changes, and
+vice versa.
+Likewise, in `handle_down`, we don't need to call
+`raster_tab` at all, since scrolling doesn't change the page.

 However, clicking on a web page can cause it to navigate to a new one,
-so we need to detect that and raster the browser chrome if the URL changed:
+so we do need to detect that and raster the browser chrome if the URL
+changed:

 ``` {.python}
 class Browser: